LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Update exp8 bandwidth cost of evaluation in paper
 		* TODO: Update exp2 workoad E and Twitter traces, and exp10 recovery time of evaluation in paper
 		* TODO: Use student-T distribution to calculate the error bars of each experiment

+- 11.11
+	+ Siyuan
+		* Update cache admission design in paper
+		* Update cache eviction design in paper
+		* Update part of snapshot design in paper

 - 11.10
 	+ Siyuan